survivejs/webpack-book/manuscript/appendices/01_searching_with_react.md

 This defers the loading and moves it to a place where it's more acceptable.
 Given the initial search might be slower than the subsequent ones we could display a loading indicator.
 But that's fine from the user point of view.

-Webpack feature known as **code splitting** allows us to do this.
+Webpack's **code splitting** feature allows us to do this.
 See the *Code Splitting* chapter for more detailed discussion and the exact setup required.

 ## Implementing Search with Lazy Loading